‘Days Of Our Lives’ Spoilers: Eve Is Stunned To See Theresa With Brady, Will Finds A New Clue

-Days of our Lives spoilers reveal that everyone in Salem will be feeling the pressure this week, especially those closest to Theresa Donovan (Jen Lilley) and Will Horton (Chandler Massey).
+Days of Our Lives spoilers reveal that everyone in Salem will be feeling the pressure this week, especially those closest to Theresa Donovan (Jen Lilley) and Will Horton (Chandler Massey).

-According to Soap Hub, Days of our Lives viewers can expect to see the drama at on all time this week thanks to the homecoming of Theresa Donovan.
+According to Soap Hub, Days of Our Lives viewers can expect to see the drama this week thanks to the homecoming of Theresa Donovan.
 Theresa, who has been gone from Salem for over a year, recently returned to reunite with her son, Tate, and the love of her life, Brady Black (Eric Martsolf).
 However, Brady was not too happy to see the mother of his child after she left him heartbroken.

 Theresa explained to Brady where she had been, and why she had to lie to him when she left Salem.
-She also revealed that she still loved him very much and wanted to try to make their relationship work as well as reunite their family.
+She also revealed that she still loved him very much and wanted to try to make their relationship work, as well as reunite their family.
 While Brady looked torn on the subject, he knew he had to tell Theresa about his engagement to her sister, Eve (Kassie DePaiva).

 Now, Eve will return home to the Kiriakis mansion excited to see her fiance, but she will be shocked to find him with Theresa.
 It seems that Eve will walk in on Brady and Theresa during a tender moment, and she will have an array of emotions about laying eyes on her sister after she left town so suddenly.
 The sisters will likely get into a war of words, as both of them will make it clear they don’t plan to back down when it comes to their love for Brady.